aahadley/quantum-docs-pr/articles/quickstart.md

 #### Source files for a quantum application
 Your development environment should have two files open:
-`Driver.cs`, which will hold the C# driver for your quantum code, and `Operations.qs`, which will hold the quantum code itself.
+`Driver.cs` or `Driver.py`, which will hold the classical driver for your quantum code, and `Operations.qs`, which will hold the quantum code itself.

 #### Q# source